 - The type of clay you’re using.

 The first two points are pretty self-explanatory.
 In most cases, the clay will remove sealants and waxes, but if you’re using something exceptionally durable, like a ceramic coating, then the clay will likely not be able to completely remove it.
 In this case, you’ll also need to machine polish the car.

 There are also different “grades” of clay.
 Some clays can be described as “soft” meaning they aren’t very abrasive.
 The advantage of this, is that they’re less likely to cause swirl marks and marring, however they’re less able to remove contaminants and waxes/ sealants fully.

 Some clays are “harder” or “firmer” which means they’re more abrasive.
 These types of clay will have an easier time removing waxes, sealants and coatings.
 A lot of car detailing brands will have different grades of clay to choose from.

-It’s not advised to use a clay bar, mitt, or cloth on a ceramic coated car because it can break down the coating, and cause swirl marks.
+A clay bar, mitt, or cloth should not be used on a ceramic coated car because it can break down the coating, and cause swirl marks.
 You can use an iron fallout and tar remover instead to safely remove contamination without using clay.

 Take a look at this article I’ve written on coatings vs clay bars to find out more.